 Friable: “Friable” materials are those materials that, when dry, may be crumbled, pulverized, or reduced to powder by hand pressure.
 This includes previously non-friable material, after such previously non-friable material becomes damaged to the extent that when dry it may be crumbled, pulverized, or reduced to powder by hand pressure.

-Non-friable Organically Bound (NOB): This term (NOB) refers to a wide range of non-friable building materials embedded in flexible-to-rigid asphalt or vinyl matrices.
+Non-friable Organically Bound (NOB): This term refers to a wide range of non-friable building materials embedded in flexible-to-rigid asphalt or vinyl matrices.
 This includes vinyl asbestos tiles (VAT), mastic, asphalt shingles, roofing materials, paint chips, caulking and glazing, etc.

 3.2 Exclusions and Exceptions